 Czech wine is produced mainly in the Moravia region, the south-eastern part of the Czech Republic.
 Although it is not as famous as other south-eastern wines like those from France or Spain, Czech wine is known through its representatives like the red wines Frankovka, Vavrinecke and Modry Portugal, and the whites Muller-Thurgau, Sauvignon, Chardonnay, Veltlínské zelené (Weltliner) and Riesling.

-During the cold season hot mulled wine (Svarak) is popular in most wineries, bars and even on the street, at special events organised at Christmas markets.
-Wineries are becoming more and more popular in Prague and one can nowadays see them more often even in the centre of the city.
+During the cold season, hot mulled wine (Svarak) is popular in most wineries, bars and even on the street, at special events organised at Christmas markets.
+Wineries are becoming more and more popular in Prague, and one can nowadays see them more often even in the centre of the city.

 One winery with tradition and well-deserved renown is Blatnicka.
 It also works as a small cosy restaurant, where you can try some good traditional Czech food.

 If you wish to experience Bohemian folklore and wine tasting, head to the Moravia around October or at the beginning of the spring.
 Almost every village and town in this wine region keeps this tradition of tasting and folklore parties.
 It is a great way to meet very friendly people, but be aware that not many villagers can speak English.
-There is usually a small admission which covers unlimited tasting …
+There is usually a small admission that covers unlimited tasting …

 Burčák – Young Wine

 For two weeks at the end of September, temporary stalls on street corners in Prague and other cities in Czech sell the year’s partially-fermented new wine, known as burčák – a misty, heady brew.
-During this period wine cellars and retailers have a supply on-hand for sampling.
+During this period, wine cellars and retailers have a supply on hand for sampling.

 Czech Wine Exhibition